|

 Anthurium jenmanii

-specimen which is already at male anthesis pollination will result.
+specimen which is already at male anthesis pollination is likely to result.
 If the female

 flowers are successfully pollinated